Poglavnik: Political role and context

 Ante Pavelić first began using the title of "Poglavnik" when it was prescribed as the official title for the supreme leader of the Ustaše movement in the organization's founding charter in 1930, while he was in exile in Italy.
 The organization (whose name at the time meant simply "rebels" in Croatian but which also lost its original meaning in modern usage), was organized as a movement which sought to create an independent Croatian nation-state by means of armed struggle at the time when Croatia was part of the Kingdom of Yugoslavia.

 Following the 1941 invasion of Yugoslavia and the establishment of the puppet state called Independent State of Croatia (commonly referred to by its Croatian-language initialism NDH), the title continued to be used for Pavelić, and its meaning was taken to have evolved into "the supreme leader".
 The title is therefore usually compared and considered equivalent to other titles of ethno-political leadership used at the time such as Führer (used by Adolf Hitler, which was itself modeled after Benito Mussolini's title Duce).
 As a result, "Poglavnik" is sometimes translated as "Führer" in English-language sources.

 Legally, the exact role of the person carrying the title and its function were never officially stipulated in the constitution or in any other piece of legislation passed during NDH's existence.
-From May 1941 to October 1943 NDH was formally a kingdom and its formal head of state was King Tomislav II, an Italian Prince who was made King. so Ante Pavelić (and by extension the title of "Poglavnik") was de facto the country's Prime Minister.
+From May 1941 to October 1943 NDH attempted to be a kingdom and Ante Pavelić de facto the country's Prime Minister.
+It embodied Prince Aimone, Duke of Aosta (named Tomislav II) as a head of state, though he never ruled there.
+Later, he refused to assume the kingship in protest of the Italian annexation of the Dalmatia region, and is therefore referred to in sources as king designate.
+However, other sources refer to him as King Tomislav II and the nominal head of the NDH during its first two years (1941–1943).
+After the dismissal of Mussolini on 25 July 1943, Aimone abdicated on 31 July as king on the orders of Victor Emmanuel III.

 Following Italy's exit from World War II in September 1943, Pavelić took on the role equivalent to head of state, while Nikola Mandić was officially appointed Prime Minister of NDH.
 Thus, from September 1943 until the state's dissolution on 8 May 1945, the title can be taken to mean Head of State.

 Regardless of the official role of the title, Pavelić had unlimited authority to pass decrees and appoint government ministers throughout the existence of NDH.
 Since the state ceased to exist in 1945, the title was never claimed by any successor.
 It continued to be used informally as a nickname for Pavelić during his post-war exile until his death in Madrid in 1959, and has become synonymous with him ever since.